smdocs/my-book-notes/book24/chap-3.md

 - It took 150 years and Einstien's theory of general relativity to resurruct the idea of such a dark object.
 In 1905, Einstien postulated the theory of [special relativity](https://en.wikipedia.org/wiki/Special_relativity) which concluded that nothing can travel faster than the speed of light.
 Its implications are;

-  - maximum sprred at which matter and any information can travel
+  - maximum speed at which matter and any information can travel
   - Establishes equivalence between Mass and Energy
   - It was his 1915's theory of [General Relativity](https://en.wikipedia.org/wiki/General_relativity) that transformed our understanding of Mass, Gravity and Space.
 This bought black holes in the fold.
   - Observational effects of this theory is small unless the objects studied have extreme gravity.
 It was only when neutron stars, pulsars, quasars were discovered its full explanatory power was relealed.

 ## Evidence

-Some of the most convincing edidence of the existance of black holes comes from the spiral galaxy, [NGC 4258](https://en.wikipedia.org/wiki/Messier_106).
+Some of the most convincing evidence of the existance of black holes comes from the spiral galaxy, [NGC 4258](https://en.wikipedia.org/wiki/Messier_106).